 - Inclusion of imported finished products (previously only UK manufactured or empty imported packaging were impacted)

 - Introduction of a “De Minimis” threshold to enable businesses handling less than 10 tonnes of plastic packaging per year to be exempt

 Furthermore, there is no mention of a potential modular system with different charges for food contact and non-food contact material.
 Previous industry concerns highlighted that increasing recycled content in food grade material may be more difficult.

-The Plastic Packaging Tax is now under secondary consultation which runs until the 20 May 2020.
+The Plastic Packaging Tax is now under secondary consultation which runs until the 20 August 2020 (extended from 20 May due to many sectors with an interest in this policy being affected by COVID-19).
 We will be engaging with members to ensure their views are encapsulated in our own response as well as assisting members to respond directly.

 You can read the full consultation details on the government website HERE